zalando-incubator/kubernetes-on-aws/README.rst

 **WORK IN PROGRESS**

-This repo contains some scripts and templates to provision Kubernetes clusters on AWS using Cloud Formation and CoreOS.
+This repo contains some scripts and templates to provision Kubernetes_ clusters on AWS using Cloud Formation and CoreOS_.

 **Consider this as very early alpha quality**.
 Many values are hardcoded, and currently we're focusing on solving our own, specific/Zalando user case.
 However, **we are open to ideas from the community at large about potentially turning this idea into a project that provides universal/general value to others**.
 Please contact us via our Issues Tracker with your thoughts and suggestions.